tekknolagi/isdt/assignments/04-vcs-constructive.md

 ---
 # Homework 4: VCS, Constructive

-## Before you start

-Please make a private post on Piazza with your GitHub username.
-If you do not already have an account there, please make one.
-You will not be able to submit your work until you do this (and then wait for the course staff to add you to the "classroom").
-Please do this early.

 ## Tracking changes with Git: maintainer for a day

 You co-maintain a software project with your mustachioed friend Tommaso.
 You